 We expect you to know when it is appropriate to talk OOC & when it is appropriate to speak in character.

-Examples include telling the players that you had cut off their arm.
-The player would be drastically altered in play and will have no say in it.
+Examples include telling a player that you had cut off their arm, creating a character that cannot be physically represented in game (werewolves, vampires that transform into bats, etc.), and creating demons that affect the physical world.
+In all cases, the targeted player would be drastically altered in play and will have no say in it.

-Meta Gaming is any strategy, action or method used in a game, which uses external factors to affect the game, or goes beyond the supposed limits or environment set by the game.
+Meta-Gaming is any strategy, action, or method used in a game which uses external factors to affect the game or goes beyond the supposed limits or environment set by the game.
+There are many examples of Meta-Gaming.

 An example of Meta-Gaming would be to observe a base location on the forums then proceeding to head to that base with intention to raid or infiltrate.